-(c) Amortization
+(c) Depreciation

-Amortization is calculated on the straight-line basis commencing with the year the asset becomes available for use, at rates based on the estimated useful lives of the assets as follows:
+Depreciation is calculated on the straight-line basis commencing with the year the asset becomes available for use, at rates based on the estimated useful lives of the assets as follows:

 Asset Rate

+D 41: 4 4 4.070/ 400/

 Berthing structures 1.67% - 10%

 Leasehold improvements Term of lease

 Buildings 2.5% - 10%

-Roads and surfaces 1.67% - 10%
+Roads and surfaces 1.67% - 20%

 Utilities 3.33% - 10%

 Machinery and equipment 5% - 30%

 Office furniture and equipment 10% - 33.3%

-Amortization methods, useful lives and residual values are reviewed at each financial year end and adjusted if appropriate.
+Depreciation methods, useful lives and residual values are reviewed at each financial year end and adjusted if appropriate.
 When changes are made, adjustments are reflected prospectively.
+Depreciation of land relates to a habitat restoration project at Seal Cove and will be carried out over five years.